Group Management Overview

 Adding Groups

-Navigate to the Groups page, click "Add new group," type in the group's name, and then click "Save."
+Navigate to the Groups page, click "Add group," type in the group's name, and then click "Save."

 Note: To change the name of your Groups, click "Edit" on the right side of the row, make your edits, and then click "Save."